-It will also come in handy in fleet management, seeing that you will have the upper hand in whatever will be happening within your company cars.
-A 360-degree view is possible using vehicle CCTV camera to capture moments from all angles.
+How CCTV Surveillance Can HelpCCTV DVR recorders capture all the events happening within the range of its cameras, without arousing the interest of the person behind the wheel or on the road.
+In the case of crashes, you will have a full record of what happened to provide your insurance company or the police with irrefutable evidence.Bottom LineIt always comes in handy in fleet management when you are able to see everything that is happening with your company cars knowing you will have the upper hand in the event of an incident.
+A 360-degree view inside a vehicle is possible using vehicle CCTV cameras to capture footage from all angles.
 Organisations, as well as governments, are taking this initiative seriously and taking costly steps towards curbing these nuisances.
 In due time, vandalism and ‘crashes for cash’ will be a thing of the past.